 California Adventure: PIXAR PIER

 - Adorable Snowman Frosted Treats – Their frosty treats include dairy-free lemon soft serve that you can enjoy in a cup or cone, with or without blue raspberry swirl.
+For adults, they make soft serve cocktails!

 - Lamplight Lounge – On their brunch menu, they have vegan potato flautas with soyrizo and a dairy-free crema, and the avocado toast (with steak) and chilaquiles can be custom ordered without dairy.
 For lunch and dinner, both vegan and non-vegan burgers can be ordered with their allergy-friendly buns and dairy-free cheese.
 They also have grilled tenders and PB & J wraps for “budding artists.”
 Some poke options might also be available.